 BW: You’ve named two very important issues.
 These questions that you just brought up, immigration and secularism, we are finding many throughout the cultural communities also are concerned Not just about too many immigrants but immigrants that don’t share Western values and who try to impose their will.
 Many immigrants don’t understand that religion is a private matter.
 I don’t know how often you go in front of non-francophone audiences, but these concerns resonate there.
 But your referendum call is also of grave concern.

 PSPP: I always go to cultural communities when I am invited.
 I’m more than glad to explain why we’re doing this and to share and have a dialogue on that.
 If we go a layer underneath, those are (federal) policies that are undemocratic, because they are against Quebec’s democratic will, and that are dysfunctional.
 But underneath all of that, is democracy and justice.
 Quebec has a long lasting history of trying to get some form of recognition under a colonial empire that didn’t want to give space, because they wanted to keep control.
 One technique is to divide, to keep power.
 We end up in a society that still has a quest for justice in terms of reaching the normal status over democracy of a nation where people share a common identity as Quebecers.
 We can have many differences, but we need something to share together.
 That quest for justice has not been achieved yet.
 The Canadian mentality of dividing people through communities and multiculturalism leads to a division that is heavy.
 There’s also a quest for democracy and justice, like an unwritten chapter, a final chapter of a book and I think if we agree that we’re all Quebecers, we will all pay the same taxes to the same place and make decisions together, the end result in social peace will be that we share a future, and we share some form of natural cooperation, a shared identity that brings people together.
 The end result of achieving independence is not only to go away from a dysfunctional and broken country that forces us into nonsensical policies, it brings people together in giving birth to a new country.
 It’s something extraordinary.
 That’s basically what I have to say.
 We’re better off building together than declining and having a dysfunctional regime dividing us amongst communities.
-It’s not going to lead to something constructive.
-Part 2 Next week.
+It’s not going to lead to something constructive. n Part 2 Next week.